-- 1. To provide opportunities to practice and enhance skills in teacher and parent consultation.
-Student will complete one teacher consultation project and one parent consultation project or parent group. - 2.
-To provide opportunities for further practice of counseling and therapy skills.
-Student will complete two individual counseling cases, and will have experience with group counseling. - 3.
+- 1. To provide opportunities for further practice of counseling and therapy skills.
+Student will have experience with group counseling. - 2.
 To provide practice in low incidence and preschool assessment.
-Student will complete one evaluation of a student with a low-incidence handicap and one evaluation of a preschool child. - 4.
+Student will complete one evaluation of a student with a low-incidence handicap and one evaluation of a preschool child. - 3.
 To provide further practice in advanced assessment techniques.
-Student completes two evaluations of students referred for emotional/behavioral disturbance.
+Student completes two evaluations of students referred for emotional/behavioral concerns and two evaluations for any referral concern. - 4.
+To provide opportunities for practice of administrative and managerial skills.
+Student will complete an administrative project with the assistance of a school district or agency administrator. - 5.
+To provide opportunities for practice of supervision skills.
+Student will supervise 1st or 2nd year student in beginning practicum activities.